TCEN-ST/anonymous_submission_id4794/README.md

 ## Results for Transformer architecture on tst2013 (character decoder)
 We implement the Transformer backboned model following the paper
->Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition < We use the big model setting (12Enc6Dec-wide) for both ASR and ST model.
+>Speech-Transformer: A No-Recurrence Sequence-to-Sequence Model for Speech Recognition

+We use the big model setting (12Enc6Dec-wide) for both ASR and ST model.
 For MT model, we use the same encoder-decoder setting with ASR model but replace the conv layer to word embedding.
+We didn't use large scale WMT data for MT pre-training.

 |  setting | tst2013 (BLEU) |
 | --- | --- |